datalad-handbook/book/docs/intro/installation.rst

 code examples of the book, and that some dependencies for additional functionality are not available for Windows.
 If you are a Windows user and want to help improve the handbook for Windows users, please `get in touch <https://github.com/datalad-handbook/book/issues/new>`_.
-Expandable notes, "``Windows-Workaround``\s", contain important information, alternative commands, or warnings, and if you are proceeding with a native Windows 10 system you should be close attention to them.
+Dedicated boxes, "``Windows-Workaround``\s", contain important information, alternative commands, or warnings, and if you are proceeding with a native Windows 10 system you should be close attention to them.

 - **Step 1**: Install Git